designstem/projects/equilibrium/index.md

 #### TASKS

-1. ~What are your feelings about this installation?~
+1. ~What are your feelings about this installation?
+Is it interesting, beautiful or even stupid and redundant?
+Find out about the artists' reasons for creating it.~

 2. ~Which physical laws are used in this example to keep the piers floating even when people walked on them? **Focus on the following two terms** and find out what they mean.
-Note down your results:~
+Write down your results:~

 - <a href="https://www.britannica.com/science/Archimedes-principle" target="_blank">Archimedes’ principle</a>